Notesformysoulmate

 But I found truth in the dark.

-Sitting in discomfort, in shame, in resentment—it’s not graceful.
+Sitting in discomfort, in shame, in resentment, is not graceful.

 It’s muddy.
 It’s thick.
 Sometimes it lacks air.